Chapter Nine: John Tayloe III Comes to Town

 prominent Maryland breeder who lived in Annapolis.

-In his They Will Have Their Game: The Sporting Life and the Making of the American Republic, Kenneth Cohen takes a somewhat cynical view of that mission.
+Cohen takes a somewhat cynical view of his mission.
 "Tayloe offset [his own breeding] costs by training lesser owners' horses.
 These clients paid a small daily fee that rarely covered Tayloe's stable expenses.
 But when one of his clients horses proved promising, Tayloe negotiated for rights to organize its breeding and racing schedule, and took a share of any profits" Cohen notes that Tayloe also sponsored races at his own track near the family seat, Mount Airy, just north of Richmond.
 Horses sent to be trained would race Tayloe's own horses.
 In 1799, Thornton would import two horses from England.
 In 1800, he would send one of them to be trained by Tayloe.
 Cohen's cynicism is probably warranted.
 Tayloe liked to raise money from that to pay for this.
-In 1792, he advertised the sale of "Two hundred likely Virginia born slaves, consisting of men, women and children of all ages."(9)
+In 1792, likely to pay for his racing campaigns, he advertised the sale of "Two hundred likely Virginia born slaves, consisting of men, women and children of all ages."(9)

 Just after his Inauguration in 1797, thanks to his nephew having lived in the federal city since 1794, President John Adams received a report on the commissioners.
 William Cranch allowed that all three commissioners were polite, but Scott "appears hasty and overbearing."
 Thornton was also hasty, not firm, "a little genius at everything," and little respected.
 White was "more mild" than Scott, "more firm" than Thornton, "and more respectable than either."
 By "little genius at everything," Cranch was probably reacting to the patchwork of Thornton's know-it-all patter, not to his being in anyway adept at solving problems.
 One might shy away from asking a "little genius at everything" to design one's house.
 After all, he would be busy with other little matters.
 In an October 1797 letter to Dr. Fell, his master when he was an apprentice in Lancashire, Thornton claimed that General Washington asked him for a plan "on a general system of education."
 He had done much writing but, as he informed a correspondent, "the multifarious business I have on hand prevents me from finishing several pages."(17)